shaniklein/Restaurant-Management-System-C-/README.md

 ### Assignment	Definition
 In this assignment I wrote a C++ program that simulates a restaurant management system.
-The program will open the restaurant, assign customers to tables, make orders, provide bills to the tables, and other requests as described in the file [a link](https://github.com/user/repo/blob/branch/other_file.md)
+The program will open the restaurant, assign customers to tables, make orders, provide bills to the tables, and other requests as described in the file [Assigment Specification](https://github.com/shaniklein/SPL191-assignment1/blob/main/Assignment%20Specifications.pdf)
 .

 The program will get a config file as an input, which includes all required information about the restaurant opening - number of tables, number of available seats in each table, and details about the dishes in the menu.
-The format of the input file is further described in part 3.5. in the specification file.
+The format of the input file is further described in part 3.5. in the  [Assigment Specification](https://github.com/shaniklein/SPL191-assignment1/blob/main/Assignment%20Specifications.pdf) file.

 There are 4 types of customers in this restaurant, each customer type has its own way of ordering from the menu (an ordering strategy).
 An order may be taken from a table more than